benjaminvanesser/ultomaton/README.md

 Mapping:

 Almost all parameters are available for MIDI- and Key-mapping.
 Use shortcuts 'm' for MIDI-mapping and 'k' for Key-mapping to enable mapping mode.
 Select the parameter you want to map and touch the control you want to map it to.
 To exit mapping mode, hit 'esc'.
+Mappings can be saved and loaded in the mapping window.

 Hints: